Manaslu Base Camp Trek

 Transportation at Manaslu Base Camp Trek Cost

 Soti Khola is the starting point of this Manaslu trek.
-You can easily get a local bus and jeep to get to Soti Khola.
+You can quickly get a local bus and jeep to get to Soti Khola.
 It will cost you around $10 per person if you travel on a local bus.
 The jeep ride can cost you around $150 and $200.

-However, you can share the cost of the jeep with other passengers in the jeep and it will take cost you around $30.
+However, you can share the cost of the jeep with other passengers in the jeep, and it will take cost you around $30.

 Cost of Food at Manaslu Base Camp Trek

-The higher the altitude the higher the cost of the food.
+The higher the altitude, the higher the cost of the food.
 In this trek, a meal will cost you around $5.
 Thus, you will be spending $20 on food for a day on average.

 Cost of Accommodation at Manaslu Base Camp Trek

 Manaslu Base Camp is one of the famous teahouse treks in Nepal.
 So, finding accommodation is not a problem in this Manaslu Base Camp Trek.
 The room can cost you around $6 – $9.
-The rooms are pretty basic with twin sharing and a separate bathroom.
+The rooms are pretty basic, with twin sharing and a separate bathroom.